TheTypeSet/recipes/pasta/sauce/spicy-sweet-meat-sauce.md

 # Notes:
 - Initial commit from memory; will build and test in the near future and update with bugfixes
 - I suspect this also needs basil; will find out in testing
+- This recipe is a Work In Progress

 # Ingredients:
 - 2 lbs. ground beef